‘Congress workers too didn’t take NYAY seriously’

 While the buoyant Congress believed that the NYAY will ride it into power, the economists questioned the scheme by saying that if implemented, it would have catastrophic effects on the Indian economy.

-A depressed Congress leader laments that nobody in the party had ever thought that with such a populist manifesto only 08 seats will be added to the Congress' 2014 tally.
+A depressed Congress leader laments that nobody in the party had ever thought that with such a populist manifesto only eight seats will be added to the Congress' 2014 tally.

 He says even in the worst scenario we were expecting that the Congress would win more than 100 seats.